 If the medically prescribed therapy for an illness is not having the desired effect, complementary medicine can offer a natural alternative.
 It can supplement an ongoing course of treatment or in some cases even replace it completely.
 Examples are the treatment of hayfever, rheumatic complaints and other chronic diseases.

-In addition to contributions towards the cost of alternative forms of treatment and remedies, you can also make use of the complementary medicine advice line.
+Make use of contributions towards the cost of alternative forms of treatment and remedies.

 You will receive generous contributions towards the cost of various outpatient treatments.